guitarpicva/RPiKeyerTerm/README.md

 RPiKeyerTerm allows the Raspberry Pi to become a smart keyer by using software to store macros and which maintains logging.
-Logging also includes the ability to send ADIF to both the N1MM logger or to eQSL via network connections.  eQSL naturally can only be done when connected to the internet, but if N1MM is being used in a local network, then it can aggregate the ADIF log entries for multiple stations.
+Logging also includes the ability to send ADIF to the N1MM logger, to eQSL.cc, or to QRZ.com (subscription required) via network connections.
+QRZ.com and eQSL naturally can only be done when connected to the internet, but if N1MM is being used in a local network, then it can aggregate the ADIF log entries for multiple stations.

 RPiKeyerTerm uses GPIO to initiate keying to the radio.
 The radio is configured for straight key operation and a two component keying circuit